RobotLocomotion/drake/doc/faq.rst

 Why doesn't Drake Visualizer work in VMWare Fusion or Workstation?
 ==================================================================

-Symptom: The simulation runs and the visualization window appears, but no objects are actually drawn.
+**Symptom**: The simulation runs and the visualization window appears, but no objects are actually drawn.
 This appeared to be due to display drivers and/or non support of hardware-accelerated rendering.
 To address this, go to ``Virtual Machine Settings``, and check the ``Accelerate 3D Graphics`` box under